thebrisly/thebrisly/README.md

      -> [42 Complete Guide](https://42-cursus.gitbook.io/guide/)

-- In the university I code in Java & Python.
-The master is more focused on IT management tho :)
+- In the university I code in `Java` & `Python`

+     -> You can check my repos about security(cryptography & other things), data science and machine learning !

 - I am learning ` javascript ` at home and its famous library ✨ ` three.js ` ✨.
 Because I think it's fun to create nice websites
       - And obvisouly ` html & css `